MJMcGuffin/muqcs.js/README.md

 **Companion Paper**

-A companion paper at <a href="https://arxiv.org/abs/2506.08142">https://arxiv.org/abs/2506.08142</a> explains background concepts and the algorithms used in Muqcs.
+A companion paper at <a href="https://arxiv.org/abs/2506.08142">https://arxiv.org/abs/2506.08142</a> explains background concepts and algorithms used in Muqcs.
 Please cite that paper if you would like to cite the Muqcs software in your own academic work.

 **Creating and Manipulating Matrices**